20syldev/drawio-ext/README.md

 ### Plugin Workflow

 1. **Select the Base APIs:**
    The plugin will prompt you to enter the URLs of the live and YaNa APIs.
 For the live API, you need to have `/api` at the end of the URL.
-For the YaNa API, you need to have `/entities` to fetch a list of entities, and `/entity` at the end of the URL.
+For the YaNa API, you need to have `/interfaces` to fetch detailed information about the vlan and, the tagged and untagged ports.
+Also, you need to have `/entities` to fetch a list of entities, and `/entity` to fetch an entity, at the end of the URL.

 2. **Select an Entity:**
    Once the live and YaNa APIs are set, the plugin will allow you to choose an entity (such as a network or device group) from the available options.